wzk1015/wzk-homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am fourth-year Ph.D. candidate at Shanghai Jiao Tong University, supervised by Prof. <a href="https://jifengdai.org/">Jifeng Dai</a>.
+I am a fourth-year Ph.D. candidate at Shanghai Jiao Tong University, supervised by Prof. <a href="https://jifengdai.org/">Jifeng Dai</a>.
 I obtained my bachelor's degree from Beihang University in 2022, where I was supervised by Prof. [Si Liu](https://colalab.net/people).
 I also have a double bachelor's degree in economics from Peking University.
 Currently, I am an intern at [OpenGVLab](https://github.com/OpenGVLab) of Shanghai AI Laboratory.
 I will be joining UCL as a visiting student in December 2025, supervised by Prof. [Jun Wang](http://www0.cs.ucl.ac.uk/staff/jun.wang/).
 Previously, I was an intern at [SenseTime](https://www.sensetime.com/) and <a href="https://sail.sea.com/">Sea AI Lab</a>.